schorschie/schorschie.github.io/index.md

 ### Civil Service *(2002 -- 2003)*

-> Verein zur Förderung spastisch gelähmter
+> Association for the promotion of paralyzed
-> Kinder und anderer Behinderter e.V.
+> children and other disabled people e.V.
-> Nürnberg
+> Nuremberg

-During my civil service I learned to take responsibility for me, people and my community.
+During my [civil service](https://en.wikipedia.org/wiki/Zivildienst) I learned to take responsibility for me, people and my community.
 I helped disabled children and frail elders by commuting them to school, for shopping or to a doctors appointment safely, reliably and on time.

 ### School *(until 2002)*

-> Wilhelm Löhe Schule
+> Wilhelm Löhe School
-> Nürnberg
+> Nuremberg

 **A-Levels:** Qualification for university entrance with the majors in mathematics, geography and chemistry.